rladies/rladiesguide/content/organization/events/youtube/index.en.md

 ### Applying for video upload

 If you run an R-Ladies chapter and have a video of a meetup you want hosted on the Global channel, please [fill in this form](https://forms.gle/Fc5pjB1SDhLN1gvf8) and we wil get to you as soon as we can.
-For any questions regarding the videos and this setup procedure, contact @mo in the R-Ladies organisers slack (preferable) or in the R-Ladies community slack.
+For any questions regarding the videos and this setup procedure, email `youtube@rladies.org`.

 ### The video upload